ranton256/classifying_concord/classifying_concord.md

 ## Deep Learning and Transformer Models

 Transformer models revolutionized NLP tasks by capturing complex contextual relationships in text (Wolf et al., 2020).
 Here we use DistilBERT (Sanh, Debut, Chaumond, & Wolf, 2019), a lightweight version of BERT (Bidirectional Encoder Representations from Transformers) (Devlin, Chang, Lee, & Toutanova, 2019).
-The [Tranformers](https://github.com/huggingface/transformers) open source library (Wolf et al., 2020) from [Hugging Face](https://huggingface.co/) has democratized access to pre-trained transformer models for the broader machine learning community.
+We use the popular [Tranformers](https://github.com/huggingface/transformers) open source library (Wolf et al., 2020) from [Hugging Face](https://huggingface.co/) for loading, training, and running the model.

 Unlike traditional methods that treat words as independent units, transformer models like BERT understand context by analyzing how words relate to all other words in a sentence simultaneously.
 This 'attention mechanism' allows the model to capture subtle stylistic patterns that might be missed by simpler approaches.

-In 2025, DistilBERT is not exactly state of the art, however you can train or fine-tune it easily with modest resources.
-I did this entire project on Google Colab for free.
+In 2025, DistilBERT is not exactly state of the art, however you can train or fine-tune it easily with very modest resources.
+You can replicate this entire project in Google Colab for free.

 We employ two different strategies using DistilBERT:

-1. **Feature Extraction**: We freeze DistilBERT's pre-trained weights and use its internal representations as sophisticated features for a traditional classifiers, in our case an SVM model.
+1. **Feature Extraction**: We freeze DistilBERT's pre-trained weights and use its internal representations as sophisticated features for a traditional classifier.
 2. **Fine-tuning**: We allow DistilBERT's weights to update during training on our dataset, adapting the entire model specifically for our Emerson vs. Thoreau classification task.

 ### Feature Extraction Approach